-The bill numbers for the Clean Energy Jobs bill in the 2018 legislative session are House Bill 4001 and Senate Bill 1507.
+The bill numbers for the Clean Energy Jobs bill in the 2018 legislative session were House Bill 4001 and Senate Bill 1507.
+It does not yet have a bill number for 2019.

 This spring, Oregon has the opportunity to take a major step in the transition from polluting energy to a clean energy future.
 The Clean Energy Jobs bill, currently being considered by the Oregon legislature, limits climate pollution and invests in clean energy strategies that create jobs and support clean air.